 If you're unsure about which hospital or clinic to choose, your GP can advise you on what might be the best choice for you.

-Find and choose hospitals is the most sophisticated hospital comparison system in the UK.
+Find hospitals is the most sophisticated hospital comparison system in the UK.

 It allows you to compare hospitals using a wide range of factors, including:

 - overall quality of service (judged by the regulator)

 - other patients' views

 There are some exceptions that may limit your choice – for example, not all hospitals are able to treat every condition, and a hospital must meet NHS conditions on standards and costs.

 You also can't choose when and what services to use in cases where speed of access to diagnosis and treatment is particularly important, such as: